jamesncox/gif-fit/README.md

 ## Lessons Learned

 - The timers were especially challenging.
 I had to figure out how to sync up the correct timers (start, workout and rest) with the array of exercise gifs, and have them cycle through each timer at the right time.
 I achieved this with multiple useEffects, based on user input for rest time, workout time, total number of rounds, etc.
+- This project taught me JavaScript is a single-threaded language: "This means it has one call stack and one memory heap.
+As expected, it executes code in order and must finish executing a piece code before moving onto the next."
+Therefore, I couldn't have multiple timers running simultaneously without disrupting the stack flow, and causing unintended side effects.
+I had to be extremely mindful of how I designed each timer, how they were called, and when to run each one.
+- Keeping the screen awake during the workout was a unique challenge.
+I tried several solutions unsuccessfully until I found a React package,

 ## Run Locally